thoth-tech/documentation/docs/OnTrack/Multiple Organisations/Design Documentation.md

 **Introduction**

-This design document outlines the approach for incorporating multiple organizations into the OnTrack server, enhancing its functionality to accommodate various organizations within a single system instance.
-The goal is to provide a comprehensive solution that enables effective organization management, user assignment, and access control while maintaining the integrity and security of the OnTrack system.
+This design document outlines the approach for incorporating multiple organisations into the OnTrack server, enhancing its functionality to accommodate various organisations within a single system instance.
+The goal is to provide a comprehensive solution that enables effective organisation management, user assignment, and access control while maintaining the integrity and security of the OnTrack system.

 **User Story**

-As a Site administrator, I want to be able to manage multiple organizations within the OnTrack system.
-This will allow me to efficiently organize users and data, ensuring that each organization operates independently.
+As a Site administrator, I want to be able to manage multiple organisations within the OnTrack system.
+This will allow me to efficiently organise users and data, ensuring that each organisation operates independently.

 **Acceptance Criteria**

-- Site administrators can create new organizations, providing details such as name and description.
+- Site administrators can create new organisations, providing details such as name and description.
-- Organizations can be edited to update their details.
+- Organisations can be edited to update their details.
-- Organizations can be disabled when they are no longer in use.
+- Organisations can be disabled when they are no longer in use.
-- Users can be associated with specific organizations.
+- Users can be associated with specific organisations.
-- Users with access to multiple organizations can smoothly switch between them.
+- Users with access to multiple organisations can smoothly switch between them.
-- Data access is restricted based on a user's associated organization.
+- Data access is restricted based on a user's associated organisation.

 **System Architecture -**